jhu-ip/cs220-f24/assign/old/hw1.md

 be asked to submit a *gitlog.txt* file, just as in [Homework 0](hw0.html).
 However, we expect your log for this homework to show more activity.

-Recall that your code is always expected to compile without errors or warnings, on the ugrad servers.
-Submissions which do not compile properly may earn zero points, so be sure to submit to Gradescope early and often!
-And once you get a good start on the assignment, always have some earlier compiling version of your work pushed up to Github.
+*Your code is always expected to compile without errors or warnings on the ugrad servers.* Submissions which do not compile properly may earn zero points, so be sure to submit to Gradescope early and often!
+And once you get a good start on the assignment, always have some earlier compiling version of your work pushed to Github.

-### Example Runs
+### Sample Runs

 <div class="admonition caution">
 <div class='title'>Caution</div>
 <div class='content'>
 <p>
-Note that when you test your program in a terminal using the example inputs shown below, the result should be <em>exactly</em> what is shown below, including spacing.
+When you test your program in a terminal using the example inputs shown below, the result should be <em>exactly</em> what is shown below, including spacing.
 Note that
 <ul>
-  <li>Each prompt should end with a space, but should <em>not</em> have a newline at the end</li>
+  <li>Each prompt should end with a space, but should <em>not</em> have a newline at the end, with the exemption of the prompt to enter type identifiers and durations.</li>
-  <li>Each output line in response to the "`s`" and "`q`" commands <em>should</em> end with a newline</li>
+  <li>Each output line in response to the "`s`" and "`q`" commands <em>should</em> end with a newline.</li>
 </ul>
 </p>
 </div>